peterforsling/StringEncryptor/Encryptor/Readme.txt

 1.2 - November 17, 2018
 Fixed a bug involving passwords containing '6'

+1.3 - March 11, 2019
+Updated the program to use more events, Added Enter Key functionality to the password window

 To Do List:
-[] - Rebuild the password window so the characters are hidden [] - Figure out why it only works up to 32 characters
+[X] - Rebuild the password window so the characters are hidden [] - Figure out why it only works up to 32 characters
 		* Perhaps make the user input an array of strings and encrypt each string?
 [] - Combine the multiple model classes into one?